hisschemoller/nwjs-tutorial/README.md

 ## Create a Linux desktop program

 1. Download a Linux 32 or 64 bit release from https://nwjs.io/downloads/ and unzip the download.
 2. Copy all files in the `/src` directory of the project into the root directory on the downloaded package.
-In my case it's called `nwjs-sdk-v0.37.0-linux-x64`.
-So your source files and `package.json` manifest file will be in the same directory as the downloaded `nw` file.
+In my case it's called `nwjs-sdk-v0.38.0-linux-x64`.
+So your source files and `package.json` manifest file will share the same directory with the `nw` file in the download.
-3. Copy the `/metronome.desktop` file to the root of the downloaded linux package.
+3. Copy the `/metronome.desktop` file to the same root directory as the source files and manifest.
 See below for the `.desktop` file.
-4. Copy the `/assets/icons/icon.png` icon to the root of the downloaded linux package.
+4. Copy the `/assets/icons/icon.png` icon file to the root directory as well.

 ### Linux .desktop file